What segment of the U.S. population would typically rather...

 Implications for insurers

 Some insurers may already have considered the potential that Millennials are primarily a generation of renters and adjusted their portfolios accordingly.
-ISO has also developed a number of tools and resources to help insurers address the sharing economy, information on which may be found in including online ISO resource centers for ridesharing and home sharing.
+ISO has also developed a number of tools and resources to help insurers address the sharing economy.

 Matthew D. Lawlor is a Marketing Data Analyst at Verisk Insurance Solutions–Underwriting and Meghan Alpert is an Assistant Manager, Personal Property Product Development at Verisk Insurance Solutions – ISO.